Sauli Niinistö: Pardons

-As the President of Finland, Niinistö holds the power of pardon for individual criminal sentences and related sanctions.
-In 2019 and 2020, he did not pardon anyone, and has pardoned on average only three people per year.
+As President of Finland, Niinistö held the power of pardoning for individual criminal sentences and related sanctions.
+In 2019 and 2020, he did not pardon anyone, and pardoned on average only three people per year.
 In comparison, his predecessor Tarja Halonen reached a figure of 20 pardons per year on average.
-Niinistö has explained that he is in good agreement with the policy of the Supreme Court of Finland, which has always processed the case first before the President sees it.
-Niinistö has supported the abolition of the presidential pardon in his presidential campaigns, calling the institution an outdated "royal tradition".
+Niinistö had explained that he was in good agreement with the policy of the Supreme Court of Finland, which had always processed the case first before the President saw it.
+Niinistö supported the abolition of the presidential pardon in his presidential campaigns, calling the institution an outdated "royal tradition".